WWE News: The Undertaker Was Originally Supposed To Be WWE Champion Heading Into ‘WrestleMania’

 It’s certainly interesting to consider that the Undertaker has only been on WWE television twice since WrestleMania 32, and the plans for his role at WrestleMania 33 have been written and re-written on numerous occasions.
 The less he appears, the more WWE officials work on his yearly program on the company’s grandest stage.
-And as a result, speculation swirls at a fevered pace among fans and on wrestling sites.
+And as a result, speculation swirls at a fevered pitch among fans and on wrestling sites.

 Those two Undertaker appearances, of course, came in the last two months.
 He first showed up on SmackDown Live in November to help commemorate the brand’s 900th episode, overshadowing the return of Edge in the process.
 The Deadman declared that he was back, but then he disappeared again until this past Monday, crashing RAW and Mick Foley’s performance review that was publicly conducted by Stephanie McMahon.